EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 input in a largely format-free, tree-structured format.
 There is some [programming language capability](/docs/input/preprocessor/): input lines can be conditionally read, you can declare variables and use algebraic expressions.
-Thus the input file can be [quite simple](https://lordcephei.github.io/tutorial/lmf/lmf_tutorial/), or very detailed, even serving as a database for many materials.
-[This tutorial](https://lordcephei.github.io/docs/input/inputfile/) explains how an input file is structured, and how input is organized by _categories_ and _tokens_.
+Thus the input file can be quite simple as it is in this [introductory tutorial](https://lordcephei.github.io/tutorial/lmf/lmf_tutorial/), or very detailed, even serving as a database for many materials.
+[This page](https://lordcephei.github.io/docs/input/inputfile/) explains how an input file is structured, and how input is organized by _categories_ and _tokens_.

 ### _Other Resources_